-I am a Senior Researcher in the Computer Vision and Machine Learning and Perception groups at Microsoft Research in Cambridge, UK.
-My research focuses at the intersection of machine learning, vision, and graphics, with particular emphasis on human pose estimation.
+I am a Principal Researcher in the Computer Vision and Machine Learning and Perception groups at Microsoft Research in Cambridge, UK.
+My research is focused at the intersection of machine learning, computer vision, and graphics, with particular emphasis on human body and hand pose estimation.

-- Tutorial on Decision Forests and Fields at ICCV 2013.
+- Tutorial on Decision Forests and Fields as presented at ICCV 2013.

 - Decision Forests book including tutorial and software available here.

 - For work before I joined MSR, please see my external site.

 - Eduardo Soto

 - Sameh Khamis